rodrigodavies/blog/civic-crowdfunding/index.markdown

 </form>
 </p>

-The posts below are from my blog unless otherwise stated, and are a selection taken from the [crowdfunding tag]( /tag/crowdfunding/).
+The posts below are from my blog unless otherwise stated.
 Many of the articles are cross-posted at the [Center for Civic Media](http://civic.mit.edu/users/rodrigodavies) blog and [PBS Idea Lab](http://www.pbs.org/idealab/author/rdavies/).
 I also contribute to related collections on Alternative Infrastructures at [Medium](https://medium.com/alternative-infrastructures) and [HASTAC](http://www.hastac.org/groups/alternative-infrastructures).

 **Theory and history of crowdfunding**